Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Problem Formulation

-Assumptions \ref{ASS-out-level} and \ref{ASS-inner-level} characterize the smoothness of the outer- and inner-level functions, which are commonly adopted in bilevel optimization literature \cite{ghadimi2018approximation,kong2024decentralized,chen2023decentralized}.
-Notably, Assumption \ref{ASS-out-level}(ii) requires only the boundedness of \(\|\nabla_y f_i\|\) at the point \(y^*(x)\), which is a weaker condition compared to those in \cite{kwon2023fully,yang2022decentralized}, where boundedness is required for all \(y\).
-Furthermore, Assumption \ref{ASS-network} is a standard assumption regarding network connectivity in distributed optimization \cite{xu2015augmented, alghunaim2020linear}.
+Assumptions \ref{ASS-outer-level} and \ref{ASS-inner-level} characterize the smoothness of the outer- and inner-level functions, which are commonly adopted in bilevel optimization literature \cite{ghadimi2018approximation,kong2024decentralized,chen2023decentralized,yang2022decentralized}.
+Smoothness assumptions are pervasive and indispensable in bilevel optimization literature, as they lay the theoretical groundwork for analyzing the convergence behavior of optimization algorithms, deriving error bounds, and ensuring the well-posedness of the optimization problem.
+The strong convexity of the inner-level function \( g_i \) in \( y \) guarantees the uniqueness of \( y^*(x) \) for any \( x \) and ensures the differentiability of the function \( \Phi(x) \).
+Notably, Assumption \ref{ASS-outer-level}(ii) requires only the boundedness of \(\|\nabla_y f_i\|\) at the point \(y^*(x)\), which is a weaker condition compared to those in \cite{kwon2023fully,yang2022decentralized}, where the boundedness is required for all \(y\).
+Moreover, Assumption \ref{ASS-network} is standard for ensuring network connectivity in distributed optimization \cite{xu2015augmented, alghunaim2020linear}.
+Note that \(\rho \triangleq \| W - \frac{1_m 1_m^{\rm{T}}}{m} \|^2 \in [0, 1)\) holds under Assumption \ref{ASS-network} \cite{xu2015augmented}.

-A commonly used method to address the problem \eqref{EQ-P1} is based on the approximate implicit differentiation (AID) techniques \cite{yang2022decentralized, chen2023decentralized, niu2023loopless, dong2023single, niu2023distributed, kong2024decentralized, zhu2024sparkle}, which involves estimating the gradient $\nabla \Phi(x)$, also known as the hypergradient.
-The hypergradient requires the computation of Jacobian and Hessian matrices, which is given by: